5 ITAD Mistakes To Avoid with your Zombie Devices

 Either way, the end result could lead to data breach and identity theft that threatens your company and your customers.
 If you want to protect your business against these threats, there are a few common zombie equipment mistakes to avoid.

-Foregoing End-of-Life Planning
+1. Don’t Forego End-of-Life Planning

-No Ownership of Responsibility
+2. Take Ownership of Responsibility

 As part of your ITAD plan, you need to ensure that someone is responsible for decommissioned equipment and devices.
 Whether you turn the task over to a facilities manager, an IT professional, or the company CTO, the buck has to stop somewhere, and one single person or department needs to take ownership of this important responsibility.

-Failure to Be Aware of Compliance
+3. Be Aware of Compliance

-If you’re planning to manage IT asset disposition on your own, you really have no choice but to remain aware of the environmental and consumer privacy laws that apply to your North Dakota or South Dakota business.
+If you’re planning to manage IT asset disposition on your own, you really have no choice but to remain aware of the environmental and consumer privacy laws that apply to your business.
 This could include federal, state, and/or local laws, as well as industry specific regulations, like HIPAA for medical records or FACTA for financial information.
 The easier alternative is to work with a certified ITAD service provider to manage these concerns on your behalf.
 Just as you rely on a CPA to file your taxes, you can hire an ITAD professional to handle your disposition needs.

-Neglecting Downstream Vendors
+4. Don’t Neglect Downstream Vendors

-Choosing the Wrong ITAD Partner
+5. Don’t Choose the Wrong ITAD Partner